Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 It depends (Score:1)

 Trains are not strongly attached to the rail...
-(Score:2)
+(Score:3)

-More idiotic scare-mongering (Score:2)
+More idiotic scare-mongering (Score:3)

 IF the system started to have a slow leak the pod would have time to slow, air resistance would do it naturally if nothing else.

 Also it's not like it cannot have basically "landing gear" that would be able to slow the pod from 700 MPH in the perfectly smooth sealed tube in the case that a real breach presented itself - but you do all realize that a pressure breach would not be instantaneous across the enter length of the tube, right?
-Then we are back to the case where pressure changes can be reacted to and
+Then we are back to the case where pressure changes can be reacted to and the system brought to a gradual halt.

+I sweat Slashdot has become a bastion of luddite nut-jobs, who seem to purposefully ignore physics.
+Shameful to see such a virulent example of this on the home page.

+You all sound like the people who wouldn't get into the first automobiles... or modern day Amish who still will not, but at least the Amish people are generally useful.

 Hyperloop has always been vaporware.
-(Score:2)
+(Score:1)

 I'm not kidding.